warden-protocol/wardenprotocol/CONTRIBUTING.md

     #e.g. git push my_awesome_new_remote_repo
     ```

-    3. Create a PR on the Fusion Chain repository.
+    3. Create a PR on the Warden Protocol repository.
     4. Wait for your changes to be reviewed.
 If you are a maintainer, you can assign your PR to one or more reviewers.
 If you aren't a maintainer, one of the maintainers will assign a reviewer.
     5. After you receive feedback from a reviewer, make the requested changes, commit them to your branch, and push them to your remote fork again.
     6. Once approval is given, feel free to squash & merge!